carloshvp/Public-notes/README.md

   - List remotes
 - git pull --allow-unrelated-histories
   - This is useful to be able to bring together repos in different locations which both already have some unrelated commits
+- git rebase
+  - Same as git merge, but copies all commits in the feature branch to master (not only 1 commit)
+  - To use this, 2 need to execute to rebases, one from feature branch against master (to sync feature branch with master) and one with the feature branch from master (to sync master with the feature branch).
+Opposite order destroys latest changes in master
+- git rebase -i HEAD~3
+  - This open vim with the last 3 commits, so that we can squash them or do anything else.
+To squash commits, change "pick" to "squash", those with squash will be combined with the immediate "pick" above them and create a new commit (with new commit ID).
+We will need to edit the commit messages too.
+If we want to drop editing the commit messages, simply use "fixup" instead of "squash"
+  - We can also use "reword" insetead of pick or squash, which allows me to change the commit message
+  - When pushing to origin, we will get an error "non-fast-forward" because git believes the tip of the branch is behind to the one in origin.
+To solve this, repeat the git push with -f for "force"

 ### How to make a pull request